micah7-clemson/consumer_pyramids_manager/README.md

     Random Seed: Value to set for random sampling

 The sampled data will be output to a folder `sampled_pyramids_YYYYMMDD_HHMM` containing the output chunks and a log file which details the sampling parameters.
 Note that selecting large date ranges or many variables will result in significantly slower speeds. **Merging on all data is not advised.**

+#### Custom ID Sampling
+Sampling on Selected IDs allows the researcher to upload a csv with selected `HH_ID` and `MEM_ID`.
+To filter on the household IDs, include a csv with a single column called `HH_ID` with the desired IDs as integers.
+To filter on individual IDs, include a csv with two columns; one column called `HH_ID` and one column called `MEM_ID` with the desired IDs as integers.
     <br/><br/>
 ### Variable Explorer
 Allows the researcher to both view and select the desired variables from the available pyramids.
 Variables can also be selected outside the program by creating a manual variable selection based on the `pyramid_variables.yaml` in the repo.